 The Rue des Marchands again.
 That's the Maison Schongauer on the left, probably the painter's old residence or something, but we didn't realize that at the time and failed to investigate.
 Next time.

 The Rue des Marchands in the other direction, in a light rain

 The centrepiece of Colmar's postcard industry, the Maison Pfister in the Rue des Marchands, a merchant's house built in 1537 with some stupendous woodwork on it

 The Maison Pfister with the cathedral just down the road

 Painted panels and beautiful oriel windows.
 Definitely a rich guy with very good advisers.

-Next door to the Maison Pfister, this house built in 1609 sports a wooden statue of, presumably, its first owner.
+Next door to the Maison Pfister, this house built in 1609 sports a wooden statue of, perhaps, its first owner.

 Christmas past and present.
 The 13th century cathedral frames this tree sprayed all over with some sort of awful petroleum product suggestive, in a way, of snow.

 Streets in front of cathedrals still need repaving from time to time, and this repaving is still in progress.

 From the outside, anyway, it looks clear that I couldn't stand up in some of these fine houses.